Everyone’s thought about starting a blog at some point.

 If you download the free Yoast SEO plugin, it will automatically create and update your sitemap for you.
 Easy peasy.

 I’ve mentioned this a couple of times already, but you NEED content optimization software to compete for the top ranks.
-Unfortunately, given how cutthroat this business is, it’s going to be pretty much impossible to fully optimize every page by hand.
+Unfortunately, given how cutthroat this business is, it’s nearly impossible to optimize each page by hand.

 My top picks for content optimization software are SurferSEO and Clearscope.
 They both tell you exactly what terms you need to rank, along with the optimal amount.